Lt Col Stobdan Kalon, VSM: The man who reconnoitered Siachen in 1978

 On 6th October 1978 the route to Camp III established at an altitude of 23,000 feet was opened.
 Finally on 13th October 1978, the 24,300 feet Teram Kangri –II Peak on the main crest of the Karakoram Range was summited by the Indian Army mountaineers who stood overlooking the Shaksgam Valley. ‘‘This entire expedition lasted almost three months.
 Almost every day Pakistani fighter planes would fly close to us trying to observe our movements and intimidate us.
 We also found several cigarette packets, cans and some leftover gear from previous expeditions to the region which were later sent to the HQ for analysis”, remembers Kalon.

-While Kumar’s well publicized Siachen Glacier/Teram Kangri expedition of September 1978 set the stage for all future Indian expeditions to the region and provided vital strategic inputs for the Army, it would not be wrong to say that the foundations of its success were laid in the summer of 1978 when Kumar first tasked Tsering Stobdan Kalon to undertake a preliminary recce of the glacier.
+While Kumar’s well publicized Siachen Glacier/Teram Kangri expedition of September 1978 set the stage for all future Indian expeditions to the region and provided vital strategic inputs for the Army, it would not be wrong to say that the foundations of its success were laid in the summer of 1978 when Kumar first tasked Tsering Stobdan Kalon to undertake a preliminary recce of the glacier snout.